funky-furry/copia-barata-do-dino/README.md

-# copia-barata-do-dino
+# trex-template
-uma copia do jogo do trex offline do google chrome, com algumas coisas faltando
+Template para a criação do jogo do T-rex